kenliew728/kickstarter-analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/70525492/92654413-65414480-f2b5-11ea-9e41-f915b27e588d.png)
 ---
 #### *Challenges and Difficulties Encountered*
 The report compilation was not without its challenges.
 It was not easy to figure out on how to insert screen shot into a Github readme content.
 I was able to research through Google on some of the method used to insert screen shot.
 The one I picked was to drag my PNG file into the Github's issues tab and copy and paste the link created into Github's readme content.
 The end results were satisfactory.
+The next challenge was to create the right header and table format.
+I was able to learn the basic wrtting and formatting syntax through the link provided on the module and was able to try different syntaxes in this kickstarter report.
-The main difficulty was trying to insert screenshots of the chart into Github readable code.
-Regression analysis, statistical analysis,
+## Results